WSRS

 WSRS (96.1 FM) – branded 96-1 SRS – is a commercial radio station licensed to Worcester, Massachusetts, and serving Central Massachusetts.
 Owned by iHeartMedia, Inc., the transmitter site and studios are located in the Worcester suburb of Paxton.
-WSRS broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
+WSRS broadcasts an adult contemporary format, switching to Christmas music for much of November and December.
 The station is the local network affiliate for the Delilah and Ellen K programs.

 Besides a standard analog transmission, WSRS broadcasts over two HD Radio channels, and streams online via iHeartRadio.

 History

 WSRS debuted, as experimental FM station W1XTG, on June 17, 1940, at 43.4 MHz.
 It was owned by the Worcester Telegram & Gazette, which also owned AM station WTAG, and W1XTG's initial schedule duplicated WTAG from 6:30 a.m. to midnight.
 W1XTG's transmitter was originally co-located at WTAG's transmitter site in Holden, Massachusetts, later moving to Mount Asnebumskit in Paxton.

 In May 1940, the Federal Communications Commission (FCC) had announced the establishment, effective January 1, 1941, of an FM band operating on 40 channels spanning 42–50 MHz.
 The Worcester Telegram Publishing Company filed an application for commercial operation in August, originally for 43.1 MHz, which was modified to 46.1 MHz the following June.
 However, there was a delay in receiving an authorization, after the FCC began an investigation whether newspaper ownership of radio stations should be restricted.
 Meanwhile, operations continued on 43.4 MHz under the experimental W1XTG authorization.
 The station's continued schedule of 6:30 a.m. to midnight was "claimed to be the longest FM schedule in the country".

 At this time FM was still a new, unproven technology.
 The station owners put on a series of promotional demonstrations, in conjunction with receiver manufacturers General Electric, Stromberg-Carlson, and Zenith.
 The outbreak of World War II resulted in a shortage of available male employees, and W1XTG began to promote the fact that it was now operating with an all-female staff.
-W1XTG's schedule in early 1944 was listed as 8 to 10 p.m. daily, plus 8 to 11 a.m and 3:00 to 5:30 p.m on weekdays, and 1 to 5 p.m. on weekends.
+W1XTG's schedule in early 1944 was listed as 8 to 10 p.m. daily, plus 8 to 11 a.m. and 3:00 to 5:30 p.m. on weekdays, and 1 to 5 p.m. on weekends.

 In late 1943, although the FCC's newspaper cross-ownership review was still ongoing, the 1940 application for commercial operation was provisionally approved.
 Additionally, a waiver was issued to allow the construction to precede, despite a general wartime restriction on most station upgrades.
 On January 30, 1944, the station's call sign was changed to WTAG-FM, and its frequency assignment to 46.1 MHz.